Izeawk/DC-Crime-Pred/README.md

 The following variables can be summaried as the following:

 1. WARD_DUMMY - A "dummy variable" for whether or not the Ward that the crime was reported in was not in Ward 2 or 6 (1 or 0)
 2. DAY_WEIGHT - A variable to weigh the time of day in accordance with crimes.
-Day = 0, Evening = 0.5, Midnight = 1
+Day=0, Evening=0.5, Midnight=1
 3. HOLIDAY_PROXIM - The amount of days a crime was reported to a Federal Holiday (+ Christmas Eve)
 4. SEASON - An automatic weighting done by the GLM to give proper weight to each of the four seasons